WHAT TO SEE AT TEGUISE OLD TOWN? WHEN IS THE MARKET AT TEGUISE? IS TEGUISE WORTH A VISIT DURING A TRIP TO LANZAROTE?

 WHERE TO STAY IN TEGUISE OLD TOWN?

-When staying in Lanzarote, people would normally choose location near the sea, such as Playa Blanca, our favorite place to stay on the island (more info here).
+When staying in Lanzarote, people would normally choose a location near the sea, such as Playa Blanca, our favorite place to stay on the island (more info here).

 However, for a more authentic and local experience in Lanzarote, a stay in Teguise could be a fantastic option.
 We listed some of the best places to stay in Teguise here.